- Written by Jacob Sword

 - Posted on February 16, 2022

-A variety of dynamic counter features, primarily configured by the [no] hardware counter feature [feature] CLI commands, may be enabled simultaneously.
+Multiple dynamic counter features may be enabled simultaneously, primarily configured using the [no] hardware counter feature [feature] CLI commands.
 Compatibility of these features has been enhanced to allow for greater flexibility in simultaneously enabled counter features.
+Changes in counter feature compatibility across EOS releases is detailed below.

 - Written by Vamsi Anne